ramsesproject/alcf-logs/README.md

 you need to manually download datasets from the link shown above and save them in the corresponding folders as hard coded in the program.

-Note: we are going to upload code soon, before the date of ICS conference.
+Note: we are going to upload code soon, plase contact the 1st author _Zhengchun Liu_ if you cannot wait.